The Connection of EU Taxonomy, SFDR, CSRD and CSDDD

 1. Climate change mitigation

-Each objective has a specific set of criteria defined for an activity regarding how to substantially contribute to an objective.
+Each objective has a specific set of criteria defining how an activity can substantially contribute to that objective.

 Example: